Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution: Conclusion

 \section{Conclusion}

 We have considered the problem of hallucinations in GSR, including its definition, its measurement via HS, its relation to existing metrics, and a carefully designed approach to ameliorating it.
-While our HS (a) closely matches human judgments, and (b) is complementary to existing metrics, it is computed via an MLLM, which is both difficult and expensive to optimize through.
-Among existing metrics, we identified semantically-aware deep features similarities to be a close proxy to HS, and leveraging it as reward under a direct reward fine-tuning framework, we mitigated hallucination without damaging, or even improving perceptual metrics.
+While our HS (a) closely matches human judgments, and (b) is complementary to existing metrics, it is computed via an MLLM, which is both expensive and difficult to optimize through.
+Building on DINO, we construct a differentiable proxy for HS, and leverage it as a reward function for GSR fine-tuning, mitigating hallucinations while preserving, or even improving, other metrics.
 We believe future work, such as localizing hallucinated regions in SRI, will bring GSR closer to practical use.

 {

 }

 {